epfl-ada/ada-2021-project-aibohphobia/README.md

 # Underrepresentation of females in media: a myth or a truth?
+[The datastory](https://lisalrt.github.io/females-in-media/)

 TODO for M3
 - [ ] Upload drive readme
 - [ ] Merge the final df, Lavi and Art
 - [ ] Make sure that code is documented
 - [ ] Upgreade the research questions here
-- [ ] Link this github to the website for easy access
+- [x] Link this github to the website for easy access
 - [ ] List who did what